Jalapeno vs Serrano: Same Look, 3x the Heat

 Quick Comparison

-Jalapeño measures 3K–8K SHU while Serrano Pepper registers 10K–23K SHU — making Serrano Pepper 3× hotter.
-Jalapeño is known for its bright and grassy flavor (C. annuum), while Serrano Pepper offers bright and crisp notes (C. annuum).
+Jalapeño measures 3K–8K SHU while Serrano Pepper registers 10K–23K SHU.
+That makes Serrano Pepper about 2.9x hotter by upper SHU range.
+Jalapeño is known for its Grassy, crisp, lightly sweet when red flavor (C. annuum), while Serrano Pepper offers bright and crisp notes (C. annuum).

 Jalapeño